Every student who wants to perform well experience exam stress. It is inevitable in education life.

 “What if I cannot reach on time?”, “I think I’m going to fail”.
 Instead of the negative thoughts, try imagining yourself getting a high grade, scoring a top score and achieving what you want.
 Visualizing the positive picture gives the motivation to keep up the hard work.

 - Stay healthy – Stress and anxiety affect health.
 It is commonly seen that students lose sleep and appetite before exams.
 With reduced energy, students find it difficult to concentrate.
 Make sure to eat well and avoid junk food, get enough sleep and take time out for exercise to keep your mind and body healthy before the exam.
+You can do Yoga.
+According to Emily Griffiths, LPC, “You’re hydrating and calming your brain at the same time by letting things flow in reverse for a while.”

 - Talk out – Talking to family, friends or teachers about the stress helps to perceive the stress positively.
 It reduces self-doubt and lets you focus on the work.
 Taking advice from a wise person also helps in realizing self-potential and manage the standards you have set for yourself accordingly.
 It is very important to set your goals depending on your potential.
 Too high or too low self-evaluation, results in great disappointment and increases self-doubt.